clulab/processors/docs/processors-usage.md

 ## Cleaning up the interned strings

-Classes that implement the `Processor` trait intern String objects to avoid allocating memory repeatedly for the same string.
+Classes that implement the `Processor` trait may intern String objects to avoid allocating memory repeatedly for the same string.
 This is implemented by maintaining an internal dictionary of strings previously seen.
 This dictionary is unlikely to use a lot of memory due to the Zipfian distribution of language.
 But, if memory usage is a big concern, it can be cleaned by
 calling: